AstrobioMike/AstrobioMike.github.io/bash/basics.md

 Here we're going to quickly touch upon what makes the Unix command-line environment so powerful: pipes and redirectors.
 A pipe ( `|` ) is used to connect commands.
 Basically it takes in the output from the previous command and pipes it into the input of the following command.

 For a simple example of this, we're going to string together two commands to find out how many items are in our current working directory.
-You're already familiar with how `ls` will list the contents of your cuurrently working directory:
+You're already familiar with how `ls` will list the contents of your current working directory:

 <center><img src="{{ site.url }}/images/ls_ex2.png"></center>